johnbintz/jasmine-headless-webkit-presentation/intro/01_intro.md

 * Guard

-!SLIDE bullets incremental
+!SLIDE
-# A JS testing tool that...
+# What I wanted is a JS testing tool that...

 * Runs fast
-* In a real browser
+* In a real browser so I can use jQuery & Backbone straight
 * That supports modern Ruby webapp conventions
 * Is built for continuous testing

 !SLIDE
-# Enter `jasmine-headless-webkit`
+# `jasmine-headless-webkit`!